miniconnect/holodb/README.md

 | `enum` | similar to `default`, but with different proper rules for equality check, sort order and insertion/update |

-In the case of writable tables, if other than the `enum` mode is used, users can also put values ​​different from the initial ones.
+In the case of writable tables, if other than the `enum` mode is used, users can also put values different from the initial ones.

 If `nullCount` is specified (even if `0`), then the column will be nullable.
 Omit `nullCount` to make the column `NOT NULL`.